-The existing CIG Policy Guidance indicates that FTA evaluates and rates the environmental benefits criterion for Small Starts projects based upon the dollar value of the anticipated direct and indirect benefits to human health, safety, energy, and the air quality environment scaled by the annualized Federal share of the project.
-However, no specific measure for human health is currently used, and FTA is not proposing one at this time.
-FTA is proposing to update the standard factors used to calculate the other measures within the environmental benefits criterion based on updated or newly available data.
+FTA evaluates and rates the environmental benefits criterion for Small Starts projects based upon the dollar value of the anticipated direct and indirect benefits to human health, safety, energy, and the air quality environment scaled by the annualized Federal share of the project.
+However, no specific measure for human health is currently included.